Using a Local Repository

 /httpdocs directory is used for publishing Git files

 on your website.
-If you want to change the deployment path, go to
+If you want to change the deployment path, click the

-You can select a deploy mode for your repository.
-Go to Websites & Domains > Git, click Repository Settings and select one of the options at Select deploy mode:
+To select a deploy mode for your repository, click Repository Settings and select one of the options under Select deploy mode:

 Automatic deployment.
-Select this if you want Plesk to immediately deploy all changes to the production site as soon as they are pushed to the Plesk repository.
+Plesk will immediately deploy all the changes to the production site as soon as they are pushed to the Plesk repository.

 Manual deployment.
-In this case, you will have to manually deploy files by clicking the Deploy from Repository button at Websites & Domains > Git.
-You can also manually deploy files by clicking the Deploy button next to the repository name at Websites & Domains.
+You will need to deploy files manually by clicking the Deploy from Repository button at Websites & Domains > Git.
+You can also manually deploy files by clicking the Deploy button next to the repository name on the Websites & Domains page.

 No deployment (repository hosting).
-In this case, files will not be deployed to the production site.
-You may use this option, for example, if you want to use a Git repository just to store and exchange code.
+Files will not be deployed to the production site.
+You can use this option, for example, if you want to use the Git repository just to store code.

-In many cases, file publishing is not enough to finish web site
+In most cases, file publishing is not enough to finish web site

 deployment.
-For example, if you are using a framework like Ruby on
+For example, if you are using frameworks like Ruby on Rails,

 command like this:

-Plesk gives you the ability to define one or more additional commands that will be run every time the files are deployed to the web site.
+Plesk gives you the ability to set a number of additional actions that will be performed each time the files are deployed to the web site.

-Go to Websites & Domains > Git, click Repository Settings, select Enable additional deploy actions, and type one or more shell commands that will run every time the repository contents are deployed.
-Enter every separate command in a new line.
+Go to Websites & Domains > Git, click Repository Settings, select Enable additional deploy actions, and specify one or more shell commands that should be run every time this repository is deployed.
+Each command should be started on a new line.

 To view the whole commit history for the current branch, go to Websites&Domains > Git, and click the Commit Logs link.
-For each commit, the following information is displayed: time, unique identifier, user name and a commit message.
+For each commit, the following information will be displayed: time, unique identifier, user name, and the commit message.
 Click Refresh to update the commit log.

 You can filter the commit logs by any parameter.
-For example, you can find all the commits that were done by a particular user starting from a particular date.
+For example, you can find all commits by a specific user starting from a particular date.
 Click the button, enter the search parameters, and click Search.

-You can rename you repository at any time.
+You can rename your repository at any moment.
 For example, if you have finished development, you may want to change the repository name from website-dev to website to avoid confusion.
-Go to Websites&Domains > Git, click Repository Settings, and enter new name at the Repository name field.
+Go to Websites&Domains > Git, click Repository Settings, and enter a new name in the Repository name field.

-If you want to remove the repository, click the Remove Repository link on the Git screen.
+If you want to remove the repository, click the Remove Repository link at Websites&Domains > Git.
 In this case, Plesk will remove just the repository; the target directory with the published data will remain as it is.